David Rigert

-David Adamovich Rigert (Давид Адамович Ригерт; born 12 March 1947) is a retired Soviet weightlifter and weightlifting coach of Austrian ancestry.
-During his career he set 65 ratified world records and won an Olympic gold medal in 1976 and six world titles.
-In 1999 he was inducted to the International Weightlifting Federation Hall of Fame.
+David Adamovich Rigert (Давид Адамович Ригерт; born 12 March 1947) is a Russian retired weightlifter and weightlifting coach of Austrian ancestry.
+During his career, he competed for the Soviet Union and set 65 ratified world records, and won an Olympic gold medal in 1976 and six world titles.

+In 1999, he was inducted to the International Weightlifting Federation Hall of Fame.

 Family and early years

 Rigert was the son of the Russian-German Adam Adamowitsch Rigert and Jelisaweta Rudolfowna Horn.
 His grandfather Adam Rigert worked at the estate of Baron Rudolf Horn, an officer of the czar.
 Baron Horn's daughter Lisbeth married Adam Rigert's son Adam.
 During World War II his father was brought to the Ural Mountains as forced laborer, together with other Russians of German ancestry, and his mother and children were brought to North Kazakhstan.
 David and his eight siblings grew up in Kuban territory near the Caucasus.

 Rigert initially trained as a boxer, but then, motivated by the Yury Vlasov's victory at the 1960 Olympics, changed to weightlifting.
 After serving in the Soviet Army, he moved to Shakhty, to train with Rudolf Plyukfelder.
 In Shakhty Rigert worked as a coal miner.